apache/struts-site/source/tag-developers/ajax-theme.md

 # ajax theme

-> The ajax theme is deprecated!
+> NOTE: Ajax template (Dojo plugin) is deprecated and won't be supported any longer.

 The ajax theme extends the [xhtml theme](xhtml-theme.html) with AJAX features.
 The theme uses the popular DOJO AJAX/JavaScript toolkit.
 AJAX features include: